amarococo/sadm/docs/source/overview.rst

   people complain, tell them off.

 Root filesystem is manually replicated to several file servers after any change by a sysadmin.
-Each machine using the root filesystem will interogate the MDB at boot time (from an IPXE script) to know what file server to connect to.
-These file servers are named ``rfs-1, rfs-2, ...``.
-One of these file servers (usually ``rfs-1``) is aliased to ``rfs``.
+Each machine using the root filesystem will interrogate the MDB :ref:`at boot time <mdb_pxe>` to know what file server to connect to.
+These file servers are named ``rfs-1``, ``rfs-2``, etc. One of these file servers (usually ``rfs-1``) is aliased to ``rfs``.
 It is the one roots should connect to in order to write to the exported filesystem.
 The other rfs servers have the exported filesystem mounted as read-only, except when syncing.

-Home directories are sharded to several file servers.
-Machines interogate the MDB to know what home file server is the nearest.
-When a PAM session is opened, a script interogates the UDB to know what file server the home directory is hosted on.
-If it is not the correct one, it sends a sync query to the old file server to copy the user data to the new file server.
-These file servers are named ``hfs-1, hfs-2, ...``
+Home directories are sharded to several file servers, typically two per physical room.
+These file servers are named ``hfs-1``, ``hfs-2``, etc. When a PAM session is opened on a machine, a script contacts the :ref:`HFS` to request that this user's home direct be ready for serving over the network.
+This can involve :ref:`a migration <home_migration>`, but eventually the script mounts the home directory and the user is logged-in.

 The user shared directory is just one shared NFS mountpoint for everyone.
 It does not have any hard performance requirement.
 If it really is too slow, it